Milan-Brzon/AJ_OL/SB_Audio_Scripts.md

 <audio src="./assets/EF1_4ed_SB__11_14.mp3"></audio>

-A |  What time did you get up?
+A:   What time did you get up?
 B |I got up at 7.30.
-A | Did you have breakfast?
+A:  Did you have breakfast?
-B | Yes I did.
+B:  Yes I did.
-A | What did you have?
+A:  What did you have?
-B | I had toast and coffee.
+B:  I had toast and coffee.
-A | What did you do then?
+A:  What did you do then?
-B | I went to work.
+B:  I went to work.